-If you get hurt due to someone else’s carelessness, you might have the right to seek compensation.
-But it is not just about proving you were injured.
-You must also show that someone else was at fault for the accident that harmed you.
-Most often, personal injury cases are based on finding that the at-fault party was negligent in some way.
+You might have the right to seek compensation if you get hurt due to someone else’s carelessness.
+But it’s not just about proving you were injured—you must also show that someone else was at fault.
+Most personal injury cases rely on proving negligence in personal injury to hold the at-fault party accountable.

-In South Dakota, there are specific legal rules that can affect your case.
+In South Dakota, specific legal rules can affect your case.
 This guide breaks down what negligence is, the evidence you will need, and how South Dakota’s laws could impact your claim.
+What qualifies as a personal injury is also essential when building your case.

 What Is Negligence in Personal Injury Cases?

-When someone did not act responsibly, and another person got hurt as a result, the irresponsible person was negligent.
-In a personal injury case, proving negligence means showing that the person did not take suitable steps to prevent harm, and that is what led to the injury.
+When someone does not act responsibly and another person gets hurt as a result, the irresponsible person is negligent.
+In a personal injury case, proving negligence means showing that the person did not take suitable steps to prevent harm and that this led to the injury.

 To win a negligence case, you have to prove four main things: